tlicata/tic-tac-toe/README.md

 ---------------

 This project uses `npm` for managing dependencies.
-After you clone the repository, install the dependencies by running:
+After you clone the repository, install them by running:

 ```sh
 npm install
 ```

 (This may take a while.
-I apologize for the number of dependencies.)
+I apologize for the number of libraries used.)

 Bundle and pre-process the JavaScript with: